Reed-CSTAR/guides/src/bash/file-perms.md

 $ touch perm-example.txt
 ```

 > This command has no output.
-One of the recurring themes in older interfaces
+One of the recurring themes in CLIs is that if
-> like this is that if they don't complain, you're probably safe to assume that
+> they don't complain, you're probably safe to assume that nothing's gone wrong.
-> nothing's gone wrong.
+> You can run `echo $?` to see the **exit code** of the

 Now, look at how `perm-example.txt` has been created: